Somalis in Norway: Socioeconomics

-According to Statistics Norway, as of 2012-2014, the percentage of Somalia-born immigrants in Norway with a persistently low income averaged out at 70.7%.
+According to Statistics Norway, as of 2012–2014, the percentage of Somalia-born immigrants in Norway with a persistently low income averaged out at 70.7%.
 This was a higher proportion than the native population and other immigrant groups, largely because most Somali individuals arrived as asylum immigrants, who tend to have lower incomes.
 The percentage of Somalia-born immigrants with a persistently low income declined the longer the individuals resided in Norway.
 As of 2014, around 72% of Somalia-born immigrants have a persistently low income, with individuals born in Norway to Somali immigrants having a smaller low income percentage of approximately 65%.

+But in contrast the Somalis are the immigrant groups in Norway that send the most remittance money to their home country.
+In the first half of the year 2023 alone, Somalis sent 177 million US dollars to Somalia.
+In comparison Afghan immigrants sent 136 million US dollars in the same period.